Azure-Samples/azure-search-knowledge-mining/industry-solutions/journalism/readme.md

-# Content Insight and Discovery
+# Insight and Discovery Accelerator